-The book will be of interest to scholars and students of American history, historiography, American studies and cultural studies, providing a vivid account of how to make sense of American history.
+The book will be of interest to scholars and students of American history, historiography, American studies, and cultural studies, providing a vivid account of how to make sense of American history.

 Introduction; 1.
 Breaking Away from Progressive History; 2.
 Bidding Farewell to Progressive Individualism; 3.
 Letting Go of Narrative History: The Linearity of Time in Historical Research; 4.
 Parting with Moralistic Historiography; 5.
-Doing away with Politics in Political History; 6.
+Doing Away With Politics in Political History; 6.
 Concluding Remarks: The Long Goodbye to the American Past; Select Bibliography; Index

 Ari Helo (PhD) is a Senior University Lecturer in North American Studies at the University of Helsinki, Finland.
 Helo's books and scholarly articles have been published in Britain, Estonia, Finland, Hungary, the Netherlands, Russia, and the United States, including Thomas Jefferson's Ethics and the Politics of Human Progress (2014).